 We grew to resent each other, and, eventually, wreck each other.
 I learned “the one” requires more than practicality and meeting criteria, but something invisible: a feeling, a sacrifice.

 Not everyone we see is perfect.

 Not everyone we see is perfect, and what is it based on?
 It’s built on a spectrum we created ourselves, where “the one” is placed on top.
 Anyone who lacks these non-negotiables don’t deserve our attention.

 What we forget to put on our list is how he makes us feel.
 That’s the magic fueling our dreams in the first place.

 Most people today think they deserve perfection.
-Perfection has become an excuse to stay secluded from reality–to not take risks and remain in fear.
-Relationships come and go, and there are lots of circumstances where it definitely needs to go.
-But if we do it because he contradicts a fairy tale in our heads, we ought to question ourselves.
+Perfection has become an excuse to stay secluded from reality — to not take risks and remain in fear.
+But relationships come and go, and there are lots of circumstances where it definitely needs to go.
+If we break up because he contradicts a made up fairy tale in our heads, we ought to question our own judgment.

 The fairy tale isn’t real, but prince charming is.
-He might not appear on a white horse or offer a kingdom or castle, but he does offer himself; and trust me, that’s the real dream.
+He might not appear on a white horse or offer a kingdom or castle, but he does offer his heart.
+And trust me, that’s the real dream.